Liver cancer

 Benign liver growths (non cancerous growths)

 Most growths (tumours) in the liver are benign.
-They aren’t cancer and won’t become cancerous (malignant) in the future.
+They aren’t cancer and usually won’t become cancerous (malignant) in the future.

 Benign tumours do not usually need treatment.
 This can depend on the size of the tumour and whether it's causing symptoms.